Close

 Physical activity: In most cases, individuals with ileostomies can continue to engage in physical activities and exercise, although it’s essential to consult with your surgeon or stoma care nurse for guidance on how to do this safely following surgery.

-For more helpful advice on living with a stoma, visit our advice centre.
+For more helpful advice on living with a stoma, visit our advice centre or explore our blog articles.

 Why not try these ileostomy products?